thenorthalliance/DockerIntro/README.md

 9. You want to reboot the container?
    TIPS: `docker restart #containerid`

+10. The containers have until now been started using a `-d` such that they are being run in detached-mode.
+This leads to the containers being run as processes in the background.
+Lets say you are curious to check out the file system of the container.
+To do this you can start a shell session in your (already running) container with interactive mode.
+Try it out and see what is actually in your container!
+    TIPS:`docker exec -it #containername sh`
+    TIPS: `exit`

 ## Versioning

 1. You would like to change some of the content in your app.
 Change the string in line 56 in `src/static/js/app.js` in the projects code.
 Build a new image with the updated code and update the tag with the new version.
 List your images to verify that you have two `getting-started` images with different version Tags.